Skip to Main Content

 Academic Integrity Resources

-To reinforce University policy, you might find it helpful early in your course to require students to complete the library-developed Academic Integrity Tutorial, which can be embedded in Blackboard to ensure completion.
+To reinforce University policy, you might find it helpful early in your course to require students to complete the library-developed Academic Integrity Tutorial, which can be embedded in Brightspace to ensure completion.

 You may find it useful to refer students to the following resources and discuss them in class: